Puriton: History

 Until just after World War II the village still had apple and pear orchards.
 The village is mentioned in the Domesday Book as growing pears (1086 – Peritone 'a Pear Orchard or farmstead where Pear trees grow') and this is one possible reason for the village's name.
 A German pilot was captured in one of the orchards after his plane was shot down and he landed by parachute.
 The orchards have now all gone, houses having been built on them.
 The last was Culverhay, which at one time had housed both a dairy and a cider press.
 One working farm is still in existence.

 In 1941, ROF Bridgwater, an explosives factory, was opened midway between Puriton and the adjacent village of Woolavington.
 The factory lies mostly in Puriton parish, with a small portion in Woolavington.
 Several million gallons of water per day were extracted from the nearby artificial River Huntspill.
 Now the extraction rate is probably very much lower, and most, if not all, of the water is returned after use, after clean-up through a reedbed sewage treatment plant.
 A large explosion occurred at the factory in the early 1950s, with workers dying or being injured.
 Its current owners, BAE Systems Land and Armaments, closed it in spring 2008.

+Part of this site, now known as Gravity, has today (19 July 2023), been confirmed to be a new factory for TATA, the owner of Jaguar Land Rover, to build batteries for electric vehicles.

 The village's stone quarries began to go out of use during World War II.
 The cement and lime works, next to both the King's Sedgemoor Drain and the Bristol and Exeter Railway line, became run down by the early 1960s and was demolished when the M5 motorway was built through part of the site.
 The church, and the boundary walls, in the old part of the village, are built of blue lias blocks.
 Puriton Park was built over part of the site of an in-filled blue lias quarry, at the eastern end of the village.

 The headquarters of the British Institute for Brain Injured Children (BIBIC), has been in a former 19th century house, Knowle Hall, since 1983.